 Want to know more? — Subscribe

-We will discuss this software development process and the various software development methodologies (models) employed by developers' teams.
+We will discuss this software development process and the various software development models and methodologies employed by developers' teams.
 The article is based on Softermii’s experience building custom software and apps for years.
 So let's start with a detailed overview of software development methodology.

 What is the software development life cycle (SDLC)?